 You can’t do anything about the R number in the place you’re visiting, but you can protect yourself with these simple travel safety tips.

 Start by asking, ‘is it safe to travel right now?’
 Check the government website for advice on the country or region you’re visiting to make sure there’s no quarantine or local lockdown.
+Bear in mind that during UK lockdowns, non-essential travel both within the UK and abroad is not allowed.

 Check entry requirements.
 Some countries are ‘open for business’ but with the caveat that you need to have tested negative for COVID-19.
 Check if there are any extra tests, screenings or quarantine measures in place.